JeffreyRiggle/my-site/content/blog/promises-history/index.md

 ## Getting twisted

 The work Mark did ended up inspiring our next character.
 In 2001 [Glyph Lefkowitz](https://blog.glyph.im/pages/about.html) was working on the [Twisted](https://twisted.org/) library in Python.
-In this library the concept of deferred was added.
+In this library the concept of **deferred** was added.
 This was heavily inspired by Mark's work and in [pycon 2003](https://docs.twisted.org/en/twisted-22.8.0/historic/index.html) he wrote a paper about this topic that cited the paper from Mark on the E langauge.
-Deferred changed up things a bit.
-I assume this is due to the limitations of not being able to change Python directy.
-In this [first implementation](https://github.com/twisted/twisted/commit/53dc26020ce1075e6a2936e7ab012cadfb05eaf6) you would create a deferred and register callbacks as well as error callbacks.
+Due to limitations with Python this had to take a different shape.
+In this [initial implementation](https://github.com/twisted/twisted/commit/53dc26020ce1075e6a2936e7ab012cadfb05eaf6) you would create a deferred and register callbacks as well as error callbacks.

 ```python
 from twisted.internet import reactor, defer